 - How To Stop Robocalls for Good

 Have you ever tried to place a call and gotten a message that the call is outside your plan and you’ll be charged a penny per minute?
 That’s a sign that you’re about to be “traffic pumped.”

 Here’s the deal: Rural carriers are allowed under federal law to charge wireless and long-distance carriers higher access fees for calls to local subscribers.

-The Federal Communications Commission (FCC) reports the rural carriers partner with chat lines, adult entertainment calls, “free” conference call outfits and others that are not domiciled locally.
-The goal is to artificially inflate the call volume into the home area codes of the rural carriers.
+The Federal Communications Commission (FCC) reports the rural carriers partner with chat lines, adult entertainment numbers, “free” conference call outfits and the like.
+The goal is to inflate the call volume artificially in the home area codes of the rural carriers.

 If you hang up before the call connects, you’re billed nothing.

 Area codes that participate in traffic pumping are typically located in scarcely populated rural parts of a couple of Midwestern states.
 These two area codes, in particular, are notorious for traffic pumping:

 A separate but similar scam is the one-ring cell phone scam.
 In this scam, crooks use robocall technology to place internet calls that ring only once on cell phones.

 If you pick up, the robocaller just drops the line.
 But the bigger danger is if you miss the call.
 Like many people, you might think it’s an important call and dial that number right back.